ngwalton/wbba_tools/README.md

 You’ll need 3 files:
 1. The download of the data from eBird.org.

 2. Temporal filter element: The acceptable_dates.csv file was created from what Wisconsin is calling the Breeding Guideline Bar Chart – essentially a broader guide to “safe dates”, although Wisconsin did not employ strict safe dates.
 For this file you must specify a start and end date to B (thought of as “safe Breeding”) and a start and end date to E (thought of as the Either period where a species may be breeding or may be migrating).
-You can adjust the code to run off of B or E (it currently is only filtering to B, but if you wanted it to flag more records, you could have it flagging the E records also)
+You can adjust the code to run off of B or E (it currently is only filtering to B, but if you wanted it to flag more records, you could have it flagging the E records also).
+At the moment this runs each batch by year.
+You'll need to change the years on the dates to run it for a different year, but a simple find/replace in excel will do that.

 3. Breeding code filter element: The species_usable_codes.csv file was created from what Wisconsin is calling the Acceptable Breeding Codes Chart.
 This is a grid indicating which codes are most expected for each species.
 A 1 indicates it is a common code for a species, a 2 indicates it is a relatively expected code for a species, a 3 indicates it is an unexpected or atypical code for a species, and a 4 indicates it is a very unexpected or impossible code for a species.
 As currently written, any values of 3 or 4 will be flagged.